AyushSinghbharti/Spotify-Clone/README.md

 5. Push your branch to your fork.
 6. Create a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to the developers and maintainers of the libraries and tools used in this project, without which this application would not be possible.

----
+If you like to modify any functionality feel free to put a Pull Request.
 Thank you for your interest in the Music Playing App!
-If you have any questions, feedback, or issues, please don't hesitate to reach out.
 Happy listening! 🎵📱